Mann Gulch Fire: Timeline: Survivors

-Sallee and Ramsey fled into Rescue Gulch.
-Ramsey momentarily collapsed from exhaustion but with Sallee's urging they reached a downslope blockfield largely free of vegetation that afforded them some protection as the main fire continued over the ridge to burn downslope past them.
+Sallee and Rumsey fled into Rescue Gulch.
+Rumsey momentarily collapsed from exhaustion but with Sallee's urging they reached a downslope blockfield largely free of vegetation that afforded them some protection as the main fire continued over the ridge to burn downslope past them.

 6:10 pm – Dodge rose from the smoldering escape fire, his face and clothing blackened by the smoke, but otherwise virtually unscathed.
 All twelve of the crewmen who failed to reach the ridge perished in the inferno.
 Had they been able to grasp what their foreman was doing, or obeyed his commands, they probably would have survived.

 Dodge found the badly injured Joseph B. Sylvia just 100 yd to the east of the escape fire.
 He made Sylvia as comfortable as he could and provided him with water.
 Dodge departed to seek medical assistance for him.

-Sallee and Ramsey discovered the badly burned Hellman just 90 ft west of their position and helped him to the blockfield.
+Sallee and Rumsey discovered the badly burned Hellman just 90 ft west of their position and helped him to the blockfield.
 Dodge joined them shortly thereafter, and he and Salle descended Rescue Gulch to the Missouri River.
-Ramsey remained with Hellman.
+Rumsey remained with Hellman.

 8:50 pm – Dodge and Sallee reached the Meriwether Guard Station after flagging down a boat and radioed for assistance.

 11:30 pm – Two medical doctors from St. Peters Hospital in Helena were escorted up Rescue Gulch by Dodge and Sallee.
 Sylvia and Hellman were administered plasma and morphine and their wounds dressed.